aarongorka/aarongorka-com/content/blog/gitlab-monorepo-pipelines.md

 Note that this is still a single pipeline, even with parallel jobs.
 All jobs are mandatory and are tightly coupled - you cannot deploy to Kubernetes without building a Docker image, for example.

 Why would I need multiple pipelines then?
-The need for DAG arises from a repository that has multiple, _decoupled_ components -- in other words, a monorepo.
+The need for multiple pipelines arises from a repository that has multiple, _decoupled_ components -- in other words, a monorepo.

 For example, our hypothetical monorepo structure:
 {{< figure src="/monorepo_structure.png" >}}